Went the Day Well?

 Went the Day Well? is a 1942 British war film adapted from a story by Graham Greene and directed by Alberto Cavalcanti.
 It was produced by Michael Balcon of Ealing Studios and served as unofficial propaganda for the war effort.
-The film shows a Southern English village taken over by German paratroopers, reflecting the greatest potential nightmare for the British public of the time, although the threat of German invasion had largely receded by that point.
-The film is notable for its unusually frank, for the time, depiction of ruthless violence.
+The film shows a village in southern England taken over by German paratroopers, reflecting the greatest fear of the British public of the time, although the threat of German invasion had largely receded.
+The film is notable for its unusually, for the time, frank depiction of ruthless violence.

 Plot

-The story is told in flashback by a villager (Mervyn Johns).
+The story is told in flashback by Charles Sims.
 During the Second World War, a group of seemingly authentic British soldiers arrive in the small, fictitious English village of Bramley End.
-It is the Whitsun weekend, life is even quieter than usual and there is almost no road traffic.
-At first they are welcomed by the villagers, until doubts set in about their true purpose and identity.
+It is the Whitsun weekend, life is even quieter than usual, and there is almost no road traffic.
+At first, they are welcomed by the villagers, until doubts set in about their true purpose and identity.

 After they are revealed to be German soldiers intended to form the vanguard of an invasion of Britain, they round up the residents and hold them captive in the local church.
-The vicar is shot while sounding the church bell in alarm.
+The Reverend Ashton is shot dead while sounding the church bell in alarm.
 To reach the outside world, many of the villagers take action.
-Such plans include writing a message on an egg and giving them to the local paper boy for his mother but they are crushed when Mrs Fraser's cousin runs over them.
+Such plans include writing a message on an egg and giving it with five others to the local paper boy Johnnie Wade for his mother; they are crushed when Mrs Fraser's cousin Maude runs over the dropped package with her car.
+Members of the local Home Guard are ambushed and shot dead by the Germans.

-Mrs Fraser then puts a note in Cousin Maude's pocket but she uses it to wedge her car window; her dog, Edward, then chews it to shreds after it blows onto the back seat.
-Mrs Collins, the postmistress, manages to kill a German with a hatchet and tries to telephone for help but the girls on the telephone exchange see her light and decide that she can wait.
-Mrs Collins waits and is killed by another German who walks into the shop.
-The girl at the exchange then picks up the phone but gets no response.
-The captive civilians attempt to warn the local Home Guard, but are betrayed by the village squire, who is revealed to be a collaborator with the Germans.
-Members of the local Home Guard are ambushed and shot by the Germans.
+Mrs Fraser puts a note in Maude's pocket, but she idly uses it to wedge her noisy car window; her dog, Edward, chews it to shreds after it blows onto the back seat.
+Mrs Collins, the postmistress, manages to kill a German with a hatchet and tries to telephone for help, but the young women on the telephone exchange see her light and decide that she can wait.
+Mrs Collins is then killed by a German soldier who walks into the shop and sees her handiwork.
+One of the women finally picks up the phone but there is no response.
+The captive civilians attempt to warn the local Home Guard, but are betrayed by the village squire Oliver Wilsford, who is revealed to be a German collaborator.
+He stabs village constable Ted Garbett to death as he attempts to escape through the churchyard during a thunderstorm.